wwania/gmod-cassie/README.md

 ---

-All sound files are copyrighted by [Northwood Studios](https://store.steampowered.com/developer/NWStudios).
-In the case of a complaint from the copyright holder this addon will be removed.

 Original [addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2872853190) I inspired from.
 The author gave me a consent to use his code, modify it and drop my work onto Workshop.